 Puppet Enterprise has a free and fully-functional version for 10 computers.
 A yearly license cost is $120 per device.

 Can work for big corporations.

-7. Device 42
+9. Device 42

-A mystery about the pricing complicates determining a target audience of the product, however it’s possible to make an assumption that Centeros is designed mostly for larger companies.
+The source code for Centeros is closed and pricing is available only upon request.
+A mystery about the pricing complicates determining a target audience of the product, however, it’s possible to make an assumption that CenterOS is designed mostly for larger companies.

-The first is mainly designed for preparing an equipment for a further exploitation while the second manages inventorying.
+The first is mainly designed for preparing equipment for further exploitation while the second manages inventorying.
 It’s not so easy to find a universal solution that will contain all the necessary features so you can give up on the many tools with a narrow functionality provided by an equipment manufacturer.